TSSSaver/TSSSaver/README.md

 2. Rename style-black.css to style.css<br>

 #How to get the auto index stuff
-I used nginx for that.
+I used nginx with fancyindex module for that.
 Here is the config for it.
 ```
 location /shsh {
 	index index.php;